-January 1, 2005 - Changes to policy to clarify that the correction of administrative errors and the implementation of Review Division and Workers' Compensation Appeal Tribunal decisions do not constitute a reconsideration effective January 1, 2005 and applied to all decisions on or after that date.

-March 3, 2003 - Consequential changes made in accordance with the Workers Compensation Amendment Act (No. 2), 2002 and applied to all reconsiderations on or after March 3, 2003.
+January 1, 2005 - Changes to policy to clarify that the correction of administrative errors and the implementation of Review Division and Workers' Compensation Appeal Tribunal decisions do not constitute a reconsideration effective January 1, 2005 and applied to all decisions on the Workers Compensation Amendment Act (No. 2), 2002 (Bill 63 of 2002) and applied to all reconsiderations on or after

-January 1, 2003 - Replaces Policy No. 10:40:00 of the Assessment Policy Manual.
-This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were
+March 3, 2003 - Consequential changes were made in accordance with policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.